okTurtles/group-income/docs/Getting-Started-frontend.md

 #### What does `yarn install` do?

 It installs the dependencies that this project relies on and places them into the `node_modules/` folder.
-The list of dependencies is retrieved from the `package.json` file, and a list of the exact versions installed is stored in the []`yarn.lock` file](https://yarnpkg.com/en/docs/yarn-lock).
+The list of dependencies is retrieved from the `package.json` file, and a list of the exact versions installed is stored in the [`yarn.lock` file](https://yarnpkg.com/en/docs/yarn-lock).
 We've set up `grunt` to verify you always have the latest dependencies installed, but you do need to run this command at least once.

 ----